This post may contain affiliate links. See our affiliate disclaimer here.

 Fiberglass campers are travel trailers that are made by pouring fiberglass into a production mold.
 Typically, the top and bottom are each poured into a mold and sealed together.

 The process creates a lightweight RV with very few seams.
-The reduced number of seams make the trailers much less prone to water damage, and therefore longer-lasting than other travel trailers.
+The reduced number of seams makes the trailers much less prone to water damage, and therefore longer-lasting than other travel trailers.

 There are only about 10 manufacturers that produce molded fiberglass travel trailers.
-The majority of these companies do not utilize dealer networks, and only sell direct to consumers.
+The majority of these companies do not utilize dealer networks and only sell directly to consumers.

 Also, most fiberglass camper manufacturers only produce a small number of floorplans that max out around 25 feet in length.